I wrote a Unity project to practice what I learned in Game AI and demonstrate A* pathfinding with steering behaviors.

-- Spread the processing of each zombie into separate frames
+- Spread the processing of each zombie into separate frames to avoid lag from computing all paths on 1 frame

-Be sure to look at Pathfinding.cs for the A* Algorithm.
+Look at Pathfinding.cs for the A* Algorithm.

-- Seeking a target
+- Seeking towards a target

 - Fleeing from a target

-- Avoiding Obstacles
+- Avoiding obstacles

 Look at the MoveController.cs for the behaviors mentioned.